wschaef/aoc-2021/README.md

 - pattern idea: transfer list of coordinates to 2d board
 - colored braces helped a bit
 - better log plugin used some times
+- MS AI plugin was not helpfull -> lets keep it for while

 #### solutions
 - algorithm was easy to get, but debug and visualisation was an issue.